Wandalen/wTools/contributing.md

 # Contributing to `wTools`

-We welcome contributions to the `variadic_from` project!
-By contributing, you help improve this crate for everyone.
+We welcome contributions to the `wTools` project!
+By contributing, you help improve this repository for everyone.

 ## How to Contribute